sevenecks/moo-package-manager/README.md

 `package headers` are generated from the package meta data stored in your instance of the `$mpm`.
 When you create a package, the `$mpm.created_packages` map is updated with the newly created package.
 This stores every package you have created, including the multiple different versions of a package you may have created (for instance if you are updating your packages as you fix bugs or add functionality).

-To generate package headers for your `package_list` you can simply execute:
+To generate package headers for your `package_list` you can `@manage-packages` and choose 'Dump Package Headers' or execute:

 ```
 ;$mpm:dump_package_headers()